rnapoles/trunk-qooxdoo-contrib-code/qooxdoo-contrib/RpcPerl/trunk/README.txt

 ?   - Compatibility with JSON-2.07 module  (patch by Niko Tyni)
       all new Testsuite (patch by Niko Tyni)

+    - Do not exit from JSONRPC after sending an Error.
+Just return to the caller.
+Otherwhise sending out erros can get quite expensive with the jsonrpc part having to restart every time.

 0.1 - initial release, preserving full backward compatibility
       with previous unversioned releases.